cmendible/cmendible.github.io/_posts/2010-10-18-prepare-your-app-for-windows-azure-create-a-custom-configuration-manager.md

 date: 2010-10-18T10:21:03+00:00
 author: Carlos Mendible
 layout: post
+description: 'Prepare your App for Windows Azure!
+Create a custom Configuration Manager!'
 categories:
   - Azure
   - dotNet
-tags:
-  - Configuration
-  - ServiceDefinition
-  - Windows
+tags: Configuration ServiceDefinition Windows
 ---
 When you deploy an application to Windowes Azure, your application configuration cannot be changed cause it becomes part of the distributed package.